History of Southampton F.C.: Formation

 The team that played Argentine team Alumni in Buenos Aires, 1904.

 The club won the Southern League championship for three years running between 1897 and 1899 and again in 1901, 1903 and 1904.
 This success spanned some major changes for the Saints, as the club moved to a newly built, £10,000 stadium called The Dell, to the northwest of the city centre in 1898.
 Although it would spend the next 103 years there, the future was far from certain in those early days and the club had to rent the premises first before it could stump up the cash to purchase the stadium in the early part of the 20th century.

-Good omens were quick to arrive, however, and before the 19th century closed, the South Coast was given a taste of things to come as it reached the first of their four FA Cup Finals in 1900.
-On that day, the club went down 4–0 to Bury and two years later would suffer a similar fate at the hands of Sheffield United as it was beaten 2–1 in a replay of the 1902 final, but it had given the club a thirst for the big occasion – albeit one that would not be truly satisfied for over seven decades.
+Before the end of the 19th century, the South Coast reached the first of its four FA Cup Finals in 1900, losing 4–0 to Bury.
+Two years later, the club reached the 1902 final, where they were defeated 2-1 by Sheffield United in a replay.
+Following these appearances, the club would not reach another FA Cup Final for over seven decades, until 1976.

 In 1904, Southampton F.C. became the first British club to tour on South America to play a series of friendly matches in Argentina and Uruguay.
 They would be followed for other English and Scottish clubs that visited the region, contributing to the spread and develop of football in South America during the first years of the 20th century.